 The clinical practicum is a vital part of the Physician Assistant student’s education.
 During this time, the student transitions from lectures and laboratories to working within the clinical setting.
 Our students receive training in all disciplines.
 This allows our students to see what interests them through real-life experience.
 We offer students the chance to become health care professionals and members of health care teams.

-The clinical practicum phase consists of 15 rotations including:
+The clinical practicum phase consists of 15 Supervised Clinical Practice Experiences including:

-- Eight rotations in required clinical specialties designed to provide a broad foundation for primary care clinical practice
+- Nine required rotation in Supervised Clinical Practice Experiences designed to provide a broad foundation for clinical practice in the primary care setting.

-- Two elective rotations, which are selected by the student
+- Five elective rotations, which are selected by the student

 Orthopedic Sports Medicine

 ENT - Otolaryngology